Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsection{Module Improvement}

-Besides class re-balancing and information augmentation, researchers also explored methods to improve network modules in long-tailed learning.
-These methods can be divided into four categories: (1) representation learning improves the feature extractor; (2) classifier design enhances the model classifier; (3) decoupled training boosts the learning of both the feature extractor and the classifier; (4) ensemble learning improves the whole architecture.
+Besides re-balancing and information augmentation, researchers also explored methods to improve network modules in long-tailed learning.
+These methods can be divided into four categories: (1) representation learning improves the feature extractor; (2) classifier design enhances the model classifier; (3) decoupled training {aims to} boost the learning of both the feature extractor and the classifier; (4) ensemble learning improves the whole architecture.